 In a letter dated April 12, 2013, the Company, in reply to First Manhattan's letter of April 9, 2013, informed First Manhattan that the evaluation process of the Nominating and Governance Committee did not lend itself to an abbreviated timeline, but that the Nominating and Governance Committee was actively evaluating candidates with the goal of completing such review in the next several weeks.
 It also informed First Manhattan that the Board of Directors did not believe it was appropriate to enter into an agreement with a single stockholder that would restrict the Board of Directors' ability to comply with its fiduciary obligations to schedule the Annual Meeting on a date and in a manner that is in the best interests of all of the Company's stockholders.
-It also informed First Manhattan that it remained the Nominating and Governance Committee's expectation and hope that the First Manhattan Nominees for election to the Board of Directors would cooperate in the Nominating and Governance Committee's evaluation of their suitability for nomination for election to the Board of Directors.
+It also informed First Manhattan that it remained the Nominating and Governance Committee's expectation and hope that the First Manhattan Nominees for election to the Board of Directors.